-Lease 0-40828 is a ten-year lease that expires on February 1, 2023.
+Lease 0-40828 is a ten-year lease that was renewed within the past year and expires on February 1, 2033.
+Annual rental payments under this lease are \$3.00 per acre.
 Lease 0-40858 is a ten-year lease that expires on February 1, 2024.
-Each lease requires an annual payment of \$2.00 per acre.
+This lease requires an annual rental payment of \$2.00 per acre.
+Upon the renewal of this lease for another ten-year term the annual rental payment will increase to \$3.00 per acre.
 Each lease is renewable for successive ten-year terms by submitting a renewal application fee and paying a nominal fee of \$50.
-We are currently in discussion with the State of Wyoming concerning the lease renewals beyond the current expiration dates.
+We anticipate continuing to renew each lease beyond their current expiration dates.